cameronwp/react-typescript-sass-docker-starter/README.md

 * Production performance best practices - your React components and CSS get compiled into a monolithic ES5 bundle.
 * HTTPS... or any kind of server logic.
 Both the dev server and docker image server are dumb.
-* Any kind of tests.
-That's a big TODO.
 * Client-side routing.
-That's also a TODO.
+That's a TODO.

 ## Installation

 1. Fork this repo.
+2. `chmod +x scripts/postinstall.js`
 2. Install node modules: `npm i`
 3. [Install docker](https://docs.docker.com/engine/installation/) (if you haven't already).
 4. Make the build script executable: `chmod +x ./scripts/build.sh`
-5. If you start building docker images, you'll probably want to give your image in scripts/build.sh.
+5. If you start building docker images, you'll probably want to give your image a name in scripts/build.sh.

 ## Usage